Lightstreamer/lightstreamer_flutter_client/README.md

 samples, guidance on mobile development, and a full API reference.
  - For help getting started with Lightstreamer, view [online documentation](https://lightstreamer.com/doc)
- - In particular refer to the [Andorid API Client Reference](https://www.lightstreamer.com/api/ls-android-client/latest/)
+ - In particular refer to the [Android API Client Reference](https://www.lightstreamer.com/api/ls-android-client/latest/) or to the [Swift API Client Reference](https://www.lightstreamer.com/api/ls-swift-client/latest/).